Cubs vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have won seven of the 11 games they were listed as the moneyline favorite this season (63.6%).
+- The Cubs have won in six, or 54.5%, of the 11 contests they have been named as odds-on underdogs this year.

-- Chicago has gone 6-2 (winning 75% of its games) when it has played as moneyline favorites of -120 or shorter.
+- Chicago has entered nine games this season as the underdog by +105 or more and is 6-3 in those contests.

-- The Cubs have a 54.5% chance to win this matchup based on the moneyline's implied probability.
+- The moneyline set for this matchup implies the Cubs have a 48.8% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.